 Lecture, three hours.
 Study of works for stage from Renaissance to present, including examples of opera and questions pertaining to acting, staging, and performance.
 May include texts by Machiavelli, Aretino, Alfieri, Gozzi, Goldoni, Verdi, Puccini, D’Annunzio, Amelia Rosselli, Dacia Maraini, Dario Fo, and Franca Rame.
 P/NP or letter grading.

 140. Italian Novella from Boccaccio to Basile in Translation

 Lecture, three hours.
 Analysis of development of Italian novella in its structure, historical context, and folk material.
 Special emphasis on how Italian novella influenced other European literatures.
 P/NP or letter grading.

 Winter 2020: Courses in Italian

 Lecture, three hours.
 Requisite: course 6.
 Taught in Italian.
 Introduction to traditional Italian opera as means of appreciating culture of Italy, art form of opera, and study of Italian language at advanced level through reading of libretti.
 Six masterworks of Italian opera tradition — “Il Barbiere di Siviglia,” “La Bohéme,” “Pagliacci,” “Otello,” “Tosca,” and “La Traviata” — offer culturally authentic contexts to learn about operas, their characters, plots, settings, and themes.
 Exploration of various historical, political, and cultural issues raised in each opera.
 P/NP or letter grading.

-IT 216B: Studies in the Renaissance: Ariosto and Renaissance Epic
+IT 216D: Studies in the Renaissance: Renaissance Theater

 Lecture, three hours.
 S/U or letter grading.